 How do you pay for Vancouver transit?

-You can pay by cash, stored value (Compass Card), day pass, monthly pass or tap to pay with a Visa or MasterCard.
+You can pay by cash, stored value (Compass Card), day pass, monthly pass or tap to pay with a credit card or mobile wallet throughout the Vancouver public transport system.

 What Skytrain line goes to Vancouver International Airport (YVR)?

-The YVR branch of the Skytrain’s Canada Line offers service from Downtown Vancouver to Vancouver International Airport.
+The YVR branch of Skytrain’s Canada Line offers service from Downtown Vancouver to Vancouver International Airport.

 When does the Skytrain start running?

-The first train runs at 4:48am on the Canada Line, 5:32am on the Expo Line and 5:30am on the Millennium Line.
+On weekdays the first train runs at 4:48 am on the Canada Line, 5:32 am on the Expo Line and 5:30 am on the Millennium Line.

 When does the Skytrain stop running?

-The last train runs at 1:05am on the Canada Line, 1:16am on the Expo Line and 1:20 on the Millennium Line.
+During the week, the last train from Waterfront runs at 1:15 am on the Canada Line, 1:16 am on the Expo Line and 1:22 am on the Millennium Line.

 Can you use Skytrain tickets on the bus?

-If you have a Compass Card or Skytrain ticket (Compass Ticket) you can transfer across bus, Skytrain and Seabus on a single fare for up to 90 minutes.
+If you have a Compass Card or Skytrain ticket (Compass Ticket), you can transfer across the bus, Skytrain and Seabus on a single fare for up to 90 minutes.

 However, bus transfers received after cash fares are not valid on the Skytrain or Seabus.

-That about does it for Vancouver public transport but maybe I missed something along the way?
+That about does it for Vancouver public transit, but maybe I missed something along the way?

 I’ll be back with an answer ASAP!